Financial Scheme information

 Job Retention Scheme

-Under the Coronavirus Job Retention Scheme, all UK employers with a PAYE scheme will be able to access support to continue paying part of their employees’ salary for those that would otherwise have been laid off during this crisis.
-This applies to employees who have been asked to stop working, but who are being kept on the pay roll.
-HMRC will reimburse 80% of their wages, up to £2,500 per month.
-You can check if you can claim for your employees’ wages through the Coronavirus Job Retention Scheme here
+Under the Coronavirus Job Retention Scheme, all UK employers with a PAYE scheme were able to access support to continue paying part of their employees’ salary for those that would otherwise have been laid off during this crisis.
+This applied to employees who had been asked to stop working, but who were being kept on the pay roll.

 Statutory Sick Pay Rebate